The Church of Jesus Christ of Latter-day Saints in India: Stakes & districts

-In addition to these stakes & districts, branches with meetinghouses that are not part of a stake or district are located in Goa, Kolkata and Mumbai and are part of the India New Delhi Mission.
-The India South Branch (Located in the India Bengaluru Mission) and the India New Delhi Mission Branch serves individuals and families not in proximity to a church meetinghouse.
+In addition to these stakes & districts, branches with meetinghouses that are not part of a stake or district are located in Dehradun, Goa, Kolkata and Mumbai and are part of the India New Delhi Mission.
+The India South Branch (Located in the India Bengaluru Mission) and the India New Delhi Dispersed Members Unit serves individuals and families not in proximity to a church meetinghouse.